Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Proposed Method

-Finally, to prevent the vanishing gradient, the dense residual learning mechanism is introduced into the module.
+Finally, the dense residual learning mechanism is introduced into the module to prevent the vanishing gradient.
 Therefore, this module has the potential for multiple RIFUs permutations and combinations, and its output $x^{3}_{HW}$ can be formulated as